Galileo-Galilei/kedro-mlflow/docs/source/04_experimentation_tracking/05_version_metrics.md

 ## How to version metrics in a kedro project?

-`kedro-mlflow` introduces 2 new ``AbstractDataSet``:
+`kedro-mlflow` introduces 3 ``AbstractDataSet`` to manage metrics:
 - ``MlflowMetricDataSet`` which can log a float as a metric
+- ``MlflowMetricHistoryDataSet`` which can log the evolution over time of a given metric, e.g. a list or a dict of float.
-- ``MlflowMetricsDataSet``.
-The first one It is a wrapper around a dictionary with metrics which is returned by node and log metrics in MLflow.
+- ``MlflowMetricsDataSet`` (**DEPRECATED**).
+It is a wrapper around a dictionary with metrics which is returned by node and log metrics in MLflow.

 ### Saving a single float as a metric with ``MlflowMetricDataSet``